mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 Those of you familiar with calculus should be able to recognize that solving this problem involves finding differential functions.
 But those who aren't don't have to worry too much as most deep learning libraries these days are capable of doing these math for you.
 Learning the math is tedious especially for people without prior mathematical knowledge however it is still useful and fundamental when building more complex algorithms and models.
 By the way, the full cost function (average error) would also contain a regularization term. [external materials TBI]

 One thing of note is that we do not specify the objectives for each filter.
 That is because the filters usually adjust themselves to identify complex features.
 This isn't exactly surprising from a statistical standpoint.
 Eyes, nose, and mouth are usually very good indicators in face identification.
-Models are usually good exactly because they are capable of internalizing such complex features.
+Models are considered good if they are able to identify complex features.

 <!-- ### Brief history
 STASHED kept for reuse later